heejoon123/Data-Exploration-Application/Colors/Standard_Color_Codes.md

 ## Some Standard Plot Colors Sourced from Journals:

-The following list has been inspired from plots that have previously been published by the **Nature Publishing Group (NPG)**
+The following list has been inspired from plots that have been previously published by **Nature Publishing Group (NPG)**

 * ![#E64B35FF](https://via.placeholder.com/15/E64B35FF/00000000?text=+) `#E64B35FF`
 * ![#4DBBD5FF](https://via.placeholder.com/15/4DBBD5FF/00000000?text=+) `#4DBBD5FF`